Somerset East: Cape Colony under the Second British Occupation

-The early 19th century brought intensified British influence following the Cape's second occupation in 1806.
-Lord Charles Somerset, Governor of the Cape Colony from 1824 to 1826, envisioned frontier settlements to secure the border against Xhosa incursions and support military logistics.
-In 1815, Somerset established an experimental farm at Boschberg—selected by American botanist Dr Joseph Mackrill from sites including the Gamtoos and Swartkops Valleys—to breed superior livestock, cultivate export crops like tobacco, and supply troops with grain and fodder.
+Lord Charles Somerset, Governor of the Cape Colony, envisioned frontier settlements to secure the border against Xhosa incursions and support military logistics.
+Under the management of American botanist Dr. Joseph Mackrill, and selected from sites including the Gamtoos and Swartkops Valleys, "Somerset Farm" was established in 1815 at the foot of the Boschberg.
+It was an experimental farm to breed superior livestock, cultivate export crops like tobacco, and supply troops with grain and fodder.
 Subsidized infrastructure, including soldiers' barracks and a water mill, was constructed, transforming the site into a semi-military outpost.
+Under Captain Robert Hart, who replaced Mackrill in 1817, the farm prospered as a refreshment station, procuring local produce for distribution.